Emancipation Of A Child In New Jersey

 The Court in Filippone v.
 Filippone, 304 N.J.
 Super 301, 309 (App.Div.1997) held that a financially dependant teenager who ga-ve birth to a child was not emancipated and her mother had to continue to pay child support.
 The child in Filippone became pregnant and gave birth to a child while in high school.
 The child did not marry the father of her child who provided her with nominal support for the baby.
 The child continued to live home with her father, attended high school then college and relied on the parental support “to meet her personal and educational needs.”
 Id.
 The Filippone court’s rationale was that the child was dependent on parental support and the fact that she gave birth to a child did not disqualify her from receiving said support.
 Id.DRUG ADDICTION

 The Court in Baldino v.Baldino, 241 N.J.
 Super.
 414, 421 (Ch.Div.1990) held that a child’s voluntary drug addiction will not prevent a finding of emancipation which otherwise would be made.
 In Baldino the child left high school at seventeen and entered a drug rehabilitation program.
 The child completed said program, returned to high school and graduated at nineteen.
 He then declined to pursue college, held ten different jobs, and then resumed using drugs.
 The court reasoned that to require parents to financially support a “voluntarily addicted child beyond the point whereby that child would otherwise be emancipated” exceeded the authority of the court and would be equivalent to a “condonation of the addiction and supporting the illegal act itself.”
 Id at 421.
 However, the Court in L.D. v.
 K.D., 315 N. J. Super.
 71, 76 (Ch.Div.1998) held that the holding in Baldino did not apply to a drug dependant nineteen year old who after failing her last year of high school enrolled in a drug rehabilitation program which also provided GED classes.
 The court in L.D. distinguished Baldino by finding that the daughter was always financially dependant upon her mother who used the child support from the father to pay for the daughter’s living expenses.
 Id at 76-77.
 The Baldino court found that said daughter never moved past the sphere of “influence and responsibility” exerted by her parents and never achieved an independent status of her own.
 Id at 77.
 As seen from the above emancipation, cases are very fact sensitive.
-If you are facing emancipation issue call Peter Van Aulen today at (201) 845-7400 for a free consultation.
+If you are facing emancipation issue call Peter Van Aulen today at (201) 845-7400 for a free 30 minute in office consultation.